rauvarfer97/Data-Science-Projects/Projects/Complex_Systems/README.md

-# Complex Systems Simulation in NetLogo
+# NetLogo Simulations for Group Properties Evaluation

 ## Project Overview
 This project focuses on developing and analyzing **NetLogo** models to simulate a complex ecosystem.
 It extends the classic **Wolves Sheep Grass** model by introducing a new predator: **eagles**.
 Two versions of the model have been developed: